Have you ever caught yourself wondering, “What if they realize what they lost?”

 If you’re here asking, “Will they ever love me again?”, you are not alone.

 And no, you’re not crazy for still missing someone who hurt you.
 This is not a flaw.
 It’s the trauma talking.
-And it’s louder when silence takes their place.
+And it’s louder when silence takes its place.

 As a professional counselor and fellow survivor of narcissistic abuse, I need you to hear this: